jiqing112/Gnome-Global-AppMenu/README.md

 Installation instructions:
 --------------
-1. To get QT menus to work, install your distribution's qt4 and qt5 (if exists) appmenu packages.
+1. To get QT menus to work, install your distribution's appmenu-qt packages.
+But please note that the appmenu-qt5 (if exist) is buggy and is not needed or recommended, because qt5 have this functionality embedded.
 In Ubuntu 18.04, for example, this involves typing **sudo apt-get install appmenu-qt**.
 2. Install the unity-gtk-module or appmenu-gtk-module packages as your choice (explanation below). **If both are installed appmenu-gtk-module will have the preference**.
 3. If you want support for java applications install the jayatana pakage.
 In Ubuntu 18.04, for example, this involves typing **sudo apt-get install jayatana**.
 4. Restart your computer.